The S&P/TSX Composite Index (INDEXTSI:OSPTX) ended slightly lower last week, closing at 15,458.46 points, a loss of 0.54 percent.

 “You’ve had no Washington drama today and decent earnings,” said David Joy, chief market strategist at Ameriprise Financial in Boston.
 “It’s the cyclical parts of the market that are moving today and the defensives are lagging.
 With Washington not in the headlines, we can focus on the economy, and the economy is in good shape in our view.”

-Despite those factors, a number of stocks in the mining sector saw share price increases.
-The top five gainers were:
+On the back of those developments, a number of TSX-listed stocks in the mining sector saw share price increases.
+The top gainers were:

-Without further ado, here’s a look a look at what moved the share prices of those companies last week.
+Without further ado, here’s a look at the five top weekly TSX stocks and what moved their share prices last week.